Study Abroad

 Third Party Programs Supported by Ohio State

-The American Councils Advanced Russian Language and Area Studies Programs (RLASP) is designed to maximize linguistic and cultural immersion in Russian society.
-The academic program is designed to improve participants' oral, listening, reading and writing proficiency in Russian language and to develop their knowledge of Russian history, politics, culture and society.
-The academic year, semester and summer programs provide approximately 20 hours per week of in-class instruction in Russian grammar, phonetics, conversation and cultural studies at either Moscow International University, the Russian State Pedagogical University (Gertsen) in St. Petersburg or the KORA Center for Russian Language in Vladimir.
+The American Councils Advanced Russian Language and Area Studies Programs (RLASP) is designed to maximize linguistic immersion in Russian.
+The academic program is designed to improve participants' oral, listening, reading and writing proficiency in Russian language and to develop their knowledge of regional history, politics, culture and society.
+The academic year, semester and summer programs provide approximately 20 hours per week of in-class instruction in Russian grammar, phonetics, conversation and cultural studies at Al-Farabi Kazakh National University (KazNU) in Almaty, Kazakhstan.
 One day per week of the academic program is set aside for local cultural excursions.